Open Evnt

 ApplicationDescriptionSource

-You can find the specification for Evnt in docs/README.md file in the GitHub repository.
+You can find the specification document for Open Evnt in docs/README.md file in the GitHub repository.

 pnpm add @evnt/schema